JCalago02/HackIllinois-2024-Project/formatting README.md

-Formatting Conventions for all files\n\n
+Formatting Conventions for all files<br>

 Start the documentation with\n
 /doc_start***/\n\n